 The following guidelines are used to determine institutional tuition refunds for students not receiving federal aid.
 These guidelines apply when a student notifies the registrar that she or he is dropping a course or courses.
-They also apply when a student withdraws from the school with the permission of the associate dean for academic programs (or for Charlotte students, the dean of Union Presbyterian Seminary, Charlotte Campus).
+They also apply when a student withdraws from the school with permission.